ibm-cloud-docs/activity-tracker/at_events_iam.md

 **Action: iam-groups.group.delete**

-When an access group is deleted, other actions are automatically triggered to clean up other resources that are associated with the group.
-Some actions that are triggered report events that are related to deletion of members in an access group, deletion of policies, and deletion of dynamic rules. **The initiator of these actions is an IBM service ID.**
+When an access group is deleted, consider the following information:
+* Other actions are automatically triggered to clean up other resources that are associated with the group.
+Some actions that are triggered report events that are related to deletion of members in an access group, deletion of policies, and deletion of dynamic rules.
-{: note}
+* The initiator of these actions is an {{site.data.keyword.IBM_notm}} service ID.

+When the access group that is deleted does not have members, policies, and rules assigned, the events that are generated for any of these resources report an outcome of`failure` with a `404` outcome code.
 The following is a sample of the events that are generated when an access group that does not have members, policies or dynamic rules assigned is deleted:

 ```
 Apr 29 14:11:22 IAM Access Groups: delete group test5